What Does it Mean to Study Veterinary Science?

 Veterinary scientists, technologists and technicians, as well as obedience trainers and even pet groomers, play a vital role in the maintenance and healthcare of pets, zoo animals, and livestock.
 In addition to meeting the healthcare and maintenance needs of animals, some individuals working in veterinary science use their skills to research diseases that also affect humans.
 For example, veterinary research played a significant role in conquering diseases such as yellow fever and malaria, and in understanding human heart disease, organ transplant procedures, and a variety of drug therapies.

 Perhaps the most important thing to take into consideration is how you feel about animals.
-Though the field of animal care is exciting and rewarding, working with animals requires patience, compassion, flexibility and a lack of squeamishness.
+Working with animals requires patience, compassion, flexibility and a lack of squeamishness.
 Appreciating and loving animals is not enough.
 You must be genuinely invested in and intrigued by animals' behaviors, physical systems, and habits.
-Animal specialists must not only promote the health and maintenance of the animals under their care, but they must also be able to lift and restrain animals, and risk exposure to sick or angry ones.
+Animal specialists must not only promote the health and maintenance of the animals under their care, but they must also be able to lift and restrain animals that may be sick, scared or angry.